Articles

 • What work do I not enjoy, and how much of my time is it taking up?

-• Is it realistic to reduce or limit that work in my current team?
+• Is it realistic to reduce or limit that work within my current team?

-• Who is controlling the allocation of the work I want, and am I front of mind?
+• Who is allocating the work I want, and am I front of mind?

 • Are there firms in the market where this type of work is a bigger priority?

-If you are unsure on the depth and specifics of that last question, that is where we come in.
+If you are unsure on that last point, that is where we can help.

-We can assess the market for you, break down your options, and give you a clear view of what is realistically achievable.
+We can assess the market, break down your options, and give you a clear view of what is realistically achievable.

-I have seen people move to platforms that offer a better mix of work.
-I have also seen people stay and successfully pivot internally.
-Some accept offers for more money but end up doing the same work.
-Others turn down opportunities that offer the work they want because they are not ready to leave behind the people and culture of their current firm.
+I have seen people move to platforms that genuinely offer a better mix of work.
+I have also seen people stay and successfully reposition internally.
+Some accept offers for more money but end up doing exactly the same work.
+Others turn down opportunities that would give them the work they want, because they are not ready to leave behind their team or culture.

-I will say this.
-If you are looking to completely pivot into a new practice area where you have no experience, that is becoming more difficult.
-In the current market, firms are looking for specialists who can add value from day one.
-You are often better off making that shift internally first.
+One point worth being clear on.
+If you are looking to completely pivot into a new practice area where you have no experience, that is becoming increasingly difficult.
+Firms are hiring specialists who can add value from day one.
+In many cases, you are better off making that shift internally first.

 There is no single right answer.
-But the best outcomes come when an associate is clear on their priorities.
+But the best outcomes come from clarity.

-If the type of work you are doing is top of your list, we can help you find it and make sure your move is structured in a way that actually delivers on that.
+If the type of work you are doing is a priority, we can help you find it and make sure any move you make actually delivers on that.

 Jonathan Taylor